dzzldbe/pythonblog-tekken/README.md

 ###  Intro:

 Initial idea for this project was to make use of Regular Expression.
-It was fascinating to learn this type of searching algoriths.
-As a basis for pattern to parse through I've decided to use a "technic" for a game called Tekken, specifically how to write its individual moves and combos as it has quite  a strict ruleset for separating each move with different values.
+It was fascinating subject to learn that type of searching algoriths.
+As a basis for pattern to parse through I've decided to use an aspect of the game Tekken which is **Notations**, specifically how to write its individual moves and combos, as it has quite  a strict ruleset for separating each move with different values.

-The game offers a vast library of moves for each game character, and those moves can be stringed together with consequitive or simulteneous button/ stick input:
+The game offers a vast library of moves for each game character, and those moves can be stringed together with consequitive or simulteneous button/arcade stick inputs:

 Types of inputs include:
 * Basic attack buttons